AllenWLynch/chatterBot/README.md

 To reduce the space needed to train this model, I trained with mixed precision.
 Weights, loss, and gradients were calculated in fp32, while forward propagation was calculated in fp16.
 I utilized dynamic loss scaling to prevent gradient underflow.
 Training metrics were recorded to a Tensorboard dashboard every 50 steps, and the model was evaluated on the test set using the same metrics at the end of every epoch.
 Additionally, samples of the model's response to test-set contexts were sampled and displayed every epoch.

-On a Azure DSVM instance with a single P40 GPU, I used a batch size of 256, and an initial learning rate of 0.001 that decayed with the inverse square of the step after 10000 warm-up steps.

 # Results

 Training is ongoing at this moment!
-I estimate the generative model will need to train for 15 days to make interesting responses, so I am spinning up for training when I don't need my computer for anything else.
+I estimate that each generative model will need to train for 15 days to make interesting responses, so I am spinning up for training when I don't need my computer for anything else.
 So far we're at 5 full days of training and chatbot responses are not interesting/thoughtful as of yet.
 Train and test losses plunge promisingly downward.
 The problem of short/safe responses is already revealing itself, as the stop token that truncates the response is selected with high probability after one or two words in the response.
 Ultimately, this generative chatbot may never produce interesting responses, but will provide rich contextual embeddings for the selective portion of the model.

 <hr>
 Chatbot Samples:<br>